ausd-io/ausd/doc/zmq.md

 Where the 8-byte uints correspond to the mempool sequence number.

-These options can also be provided in dogecoin.conf.
+These options can also be provided in auscash.conf.

 ZeroMQ endpoint specifiers for TCP (and others) are documented in the [ZeroMQ API](http://api.zeromq.org/4-0:_start).